What are the best energy-efficient heaters for your home?

 Here’s a breakdown of the different types of portable electric heater, and the advantages and disadvantages of each.

 - Fan heaters: the lightest, most portable option of all the portable heaters, these fast-heating devices are great for targeting a specific area.
-The downside?
-You’ll have to put up with the fan noise!

 - Halogen heaters: another quick-heating option, halogen heaters are favoured by the thrifty, being among the cheapest to run.